 Throughout the School’s history, bequests and other philanthropic gifts have played a vital role in Caulfield’s success in providing a world-class education.
 Those who leave a bequest are creating a pipeline of philanthropic support, which, over decades, will ensure the School can continue to achieve its vital role and purpose.

 A gift in a Will, known as a bequest, provides an individual with the opportunity to support Caulfield Grammar School once their needs, and those of their loved ones, have been met.
 A gift in a Will to the Foundation can support the School as a whole, a scholarship, a specific program, a co-curricular area, building projects, a particular campus or other areas of interest.

 By making a bequest in a Will, individuals will not only be creating a significant and lasting legacy to Caulfield Grammar School, they will leave an enduring impact on the next generation of students without impacting on their present financial circumstances.

 Wills are the pillar of estate planning and appropriate advice (legal, financial, etc.) should be taken when writing a new Will or amending a Will through a Codicil (see the Codicil form below professionally drafted for this purpose) and family should be informed of an individual’s intention and wishes.

 Bequests of all sizes are welcomed by the Foundation.
 Every bequest makes a difference to students’ lives and the future of the School.
-General gifts can be left to the Caulfield Grammar School Foundation for the Board to manage and allocate according to current school priorities.
+General gifts can be made to the Caulfield Grammar School Foundation through the Public Ancillary Fund for the Board to manage and allocate according to current school priorities.